UK has to reduce reliance on hotels to house migrants, says Robert Jenrick

 It follows a dispute with asylum seekers over their temporary accommodation in central London.

-Last week, about 40 asylum seekers were offered space in a Pimlico hotel, but refused to enter after being asked to sleep "four people per room".
+Last week, about 40 asylum seekers were offered space in a Pimlico hotel, but refused to enter after being asked to sleep four people per room.

 Head of Westminster Council Adam Huq expressed his concern in a letter to the home secretary, saying people who "are likely to have been through significant and traumatic events" were being asked to share "an inappropriately sized room with multiple strangers".

-Asked about the case on the BBC's Sunday with Laura Kuenssberg programme, Mr Jenrick said the government did not want to use hotels but added "where we are using them, it's right that we get good value for money for the taxpayer".
+Asked about the case on the BBC's Sunday with Laura Kuenssberg programme, Mr Jenrick said the government did not want to use hotels, arguing it was "taking away valuable assets for the local business community... people's weddings and personal events have had to be cancelled".

+"But where we are using them, it's right that we get good value for money for the taxpayer," he added.

 "And so if single adult males can share a room, and it's legal to do so, which will obviously depend on the size of the accommodation, then we'll ask people to do that," he added.